hull-ships/hull-nutshell/assets/readme.md

 Push Hull users as Nutshell Leads using [Nuthsell's POST Api](https://www.nutshell.com/api/http-post-api.html)

+## Getting started

+### API Credentials

+Go to https://app.nutshell.com/setup/api-key and create a new API key with Permissions set to "Form submissions + Wufoo".

+Paste it in the "Nutshell Form API url" field in your Ship's settings.

-## Contacts, Accounts and Custom fields
+### Mapping: Contacts, Accounts and Custom fields

 The mapping section allows you to define how traits on your Hull users will be mapped to Nutshell.